alvarezloaiciga/webchat/README.md

 ## SDK

-The `Quiq()` function initializes Webchat, and returns a Quiq object which exposes functions you can use to communicate with Webchat.
+The `Quiq()` function initializes Web Chat, and returns a Quiq object which exposes functions you can use to communicate with Web Chat.

 ```javascript
 var chat = Quiq(host: string, contactPoint: string [, options]);